marijnh/Eloquent-JavaScript/04_data.md

 {{index "case conversion", "toUpperCase method", "toLowerCase method"}}

 Every string has a `toUpperCase` property.
-When called, it will return a copy of the string, in which all letters have been converted to uppercase.
+When called, it will return a copy of the string in which all letters have been converted to uppercase.
 There is also `toLowerCase`, going the other way.

 {{index this}}